About Household Employee Workers Compensation Insurance

-Workers compensation insurance protects the domestic employee and the employer from the expenses and liabilities associated with a work-related accident.
+Nanny workers compensation insurance protects the caregiver and the employer from the expenses and liabilities associated with a work-related accident.
 A single accident can leave the employer liable for thousands of dollars in medical bills.
 Don’t assume that this liability is covered under your Homeowner’s Insurance Policy!

-Many states require household employers to carry Workers Compensation insurance for their employees.
+Most states require household employers to carry Workers’ Compensation insurance for their household employees such as a nanny, senior caregiver or housekeeper.
 The legal requirements for obtaining this insurance vary widely from state to state, with wages paid or hours worked usually the defining item, not job description.
 Required or not, HWS strongly recommends all household employers purchase this insurance.

-Workers compensation insurance is an insurance policy, not a tax, and must be managed by a state licensed insurance broker.
+Workers’ compensation insurance is an insurance policy, not a tax, and must be managed by a state licensed insurance broker.
 Typically this insurance is available through commercial insurers.
 State insurance pools exist for those employers unable to obtain commercial coverage.
 These state pools are generally very expensive due to the higher risk levels present in the pool.
+HWS has an exclusive insurance partner who will help clients easily obtain affordable workers’ compensation insurance coverage.

-Domestic employers should discuss their requirement for this insurance with their Property/Casualty agent.
+Domestic employers should discuss their requirement for this insurance with their Property/Casualty agent or HWS’ insurance partner.
 You may also need to update your automobile insurance if your domestic drives your personal vehicle.

-Obtaining Workers’ Compensation Insurance: Commercial casualty insurers such as State Farm or Allstate are a good place to start.
+Obtaining Nanny Workers’ Compensation Insurance: HWS’ exclusive insurance partner will provide this insurance to HWS clients at competitive rates.
+Commercial casualty insurers such as State Farm or Allstate are a good place to start if you are not an HWS client.
 Bear in mind that they will generally require you to have other insurance such as homeowners, renters or automobile insurance with them to issue the workers’ compensation policy.
 Where the insurance is legally mandated, a state fund exists as the provider of last resort.
 This is typically the most expensive method of obtaining coverage, as the fund must insure all applicants, regardless of risk.

 Our STATE SPECIFIC HOUSEHOLD EMPLOYER GUIDES provide information and links for Workers’ Compensation Insurance in that state.